Your strategy must be thoughtful, timely and effective to drive donor engagement.

 Refresh your home page

 After researching a sample of non-profit websites for this blog, we found there was only one that updated their homepage in the past 60-day period.
+How do you expect to keep your returning donors engaged on your site when there’s nothing new to engage with?
 Keep your homepage fresh with dedicated spaces where visitors can see new content.
 If you’re using social, email or banner ads to direct traffic back to your web page, make it a platform to share your organization’s message.

 Use Google Analytics to research how often people visit your website.
 Correlate your updates to the frequency in which visitors typically return.